facebook/react-native/bots/QuestionGreeting.md

 *By analyzing the title and description for some common words it looks like this issue might be a question.
-If this is wrong please cc mkonicek.*
+I'm just a bot and might be wrong.
+If I'm wrong please cc mkonicek, he'd like to know about it :)*

 Please consider using [Stack Overflow](http://stackoverflow.com/questions/tagged/react-native) for questions.
 It's the best system for Q&A and the best way to get questions answered.
 Many people from the community hang out on Stack Overflow and will be able to see your question.

-If Stack Overflow works for you, consider posting there and closing this issue.
+Many people from the community hang out on Stack Overflow and will be able to see your question and be more likely to answer because of the reputation system.
+If after reading this you think your question is better suited for Stack Overflow, please consider closing this issue.